Iran–Iraq relations: Early modern era

 Despite decades of Iranian suzerainty, the Muntafiq remained autonomous and allied with the Ottomans and Portuguese.
 Iran briefly reoccupied Muntafiq Iraq between 1623 and 1639.
 By 1667, the Afrasiyab dynasty became co-rulers of southern Iraq with the Muntafiq while Ottoman suzerainty was disrespected.
 In 1667 the pasha of southern Iraq offered to submit to Iran, but the Safavids had no wish to antagonize the Ottomans.
 Similarly, the Iranians suppressed a Muntafiq revolt against Ottoman suzerainty in 1697, and returned Basra to the Ottomans in 1701.
 Nonetheless, Iraq was always a place of great importance to Iranians because of the abundant Shia shrines.

 In the early 18th century, Iraq became unified under the Mamluks, and they assisted the Ottomans with their invasion of Iran in the 1720s.
-In turn, the Iranians invaded Iraq three times between 1730 and 1776.
+In turn, the Iranians invaded Iraq three times between 1730 and 1776; they failed to capture Mosul and only briefly occupied Basra after a long siege.
 Both countries had conflicting interests over the Kurdish emirates.
 In 1802, the Shah of Iran, Fath Ali Shah, criticized the Mamluk governor of Iraq for his inability to counter the anti-Shia Wahhabis.
 Iran and Iraq invaded each other again during the 1820s, before the Ottomans ended Iraqi autonomy in 1831.